Financial advice and support

 Personal Independence Payment (PIP)

-Personal Independence Payment (PIP) can help you with some of the extra costs if you have a long term ill-health or disability.
+Personal Independence Payment (PIP) can help with extra costs for people who have a long-term illness or disability.

-The amount you get depends on how your condition affects you, not the condition itself.
+The amount given depends on how the condition affects the person, not the name of the condition.

 Utilities

-Scope’s Disability Energy Support service provides free energy advice to any household where a disabled person lives across England and Wales.
+Scope offers free energy advice to any household in England or Wales where a disabled person lives.

 • Energy debt